HOW TO MEASURE A LIFE PHILOSOPHY

 It’s one thing to “believe in yourself.”
 It’s another to assume that you’re smarter than Jesus, Buddha, Confucius, or Einstein, or anyone and everyone else who has lived throughout the entire course of humanity.
 To ignore everyone else from the entire span of human history – and solely follow yourself – means assuming that you’re the smartest person who ever lived.

 For many of us, that can mean neglecting the greatest geniuses across thousands of years in favor of, well, us.
 Not that we don’t all have our virtues, but at the same time, this strategy also runs the risk of putting the toughest problems human beings can face into the hands of rank amateurs.

-All to say, there’s some room for humility here.
+There’s room for humility here.
 To ignore insights from history is to ignore nuggets that were discovered after decades of sweat and labor.
 This can task us with starting from scratch on problems that were already solved long ago, or even working on the wrong problems to start with.

 Building on those insights, on the other hand, can in some ways be like hiring a hand-picked, All-Star team of geniuses, with centuries of trial and error under their belts – and then, armed with what they’ve already discovered and accomplished, working from there.
 It can be quite an advantage.